How to Safely Thaw Frozen Pipes: Step-by-Step Guide & Prevention

 Crawl spaces are cold, cramped, and potentially dangerous.
 Before entering:

-• Wear protective clothing and a flashlight
+• Wear protective clothing and bring a flashlight

 • Use a space heater positioned safely at the entrance to push warm air in